PantalaLabs/ParallelComm/README.md

 // 2970 msg / seg ~= 23720 bps - sender and receiver with digitalWriteFast library (probably due to caller functions)
 ```

-A `ParallelComm` library is designed to facilitate parallel communication between two devices using an 8-bit
-data bus and 2 control pins.
-It supports two roles: **Sender** (Master) and **Receiver** (Slave).
-The library handles the communication protocol, ensuring data is transmitted and received correctly.

 ## Features

-- **8-bit Parallel Communication**: Uses an 8-bit data bus for transmitting data.
+- **UP to 16-bits Parallel Communication**: Uses any bits data bus for transmitting data.
+- **Pack and Unpack 2 numbers**: Pack/Unpack 2 numbers to transfer in one send.
 - **Two Device Roles**: Supports **Sender** (Master) and **Receiver** (Slave) roles.
-- **State Management**: Implements state machines for both Sender and Receiver to manage communication states.
-- **Easy to Use**: Simple API for sending and receiving data.

 ```ruby